 Artists in order of appearance: Beat Connection, James Murphy, Beirut, Little Dragon, James Murphy again

-Mad confusion was the first to greet me as I wandered into a sea of half-dressed, face-painted, inebriated, happy people.
-It was a small ordeal to locate Reed Juenger among those faces but I did eventually with relief.
+Mad confusion greeted me as I wandered into a sea of half-dressed, face-painted, inebriated, happy people.
+It was an ordeal to locate Reed Juenger among those faces but I did eventually, with relief.
 He led me to the back of the dance tent (the Banana Shack) where an exclusive, magical wristband allowed me through guarded gates.
 Having never previously been to Sasquatch or a music festival of any kind, I had no idea what this tent was going to look like.
 Let me tell you, it was huge.
-Well, you can see it or maybe you've been there, so you know.
-Had I not previously slain my nerves, praise Jesus (not kidding) then my knees might've given out at that point and there were several moments after that in which I could've slumped into a pile on the floor.
-I'm told it's rare at a festival to have 35 minutes to set up and sound check but we did.
+Had I not previously slain my nerves, praise Jesus (not kidding) then my knees might’ve given out at that point and there were several moments after that in which I could’ve slumped into a pile on the floor.
+I’m told it’s rare at a festival to have 35 minutes to set up and sound check but we did.
 Before long, they finished the sound check, ran off stage and promptly ran back on again to begin the set.
-I thought maybe I was going to get to check the mic I was sharing with Tom Eddy (who's much louder than me) but alas, time was up.
+I thought maybe I was going to get to check the mic I was sharing with Tom Eddy (who’s much louder than me) but alas, time was up.
 I never saw the crowd filter in so I took a peek through the curtains covering the side stage to investigate.
 Eesh.
 However, the only thing that welled up in my little heart was pride for the guys.
-They'd earned this and were living a dream.
+They’d earned this and were living a dream.

 Halfway through the set, Reed called me on stage.
 Luckily, I heard my name in what was otherwise an unintelligible introduction from where I was standing.
-I got out to center stage, held up a 'one moment please' finger and calmly focused my camera on the crowd who responded favorably by throwing up their hands and cheering.
-The music began as I lowered the mic at least a foot from Tom's towering height.
-The rest was like being in a tunnel, a comfortable one but from this end, it's hard to look back in and see the details.
-I don't remember how much cheering there was, if the crowd was dancing, what I did with my face and hands but I do remember that I loved it.
+I got out to center stage, held up a ‘one moment please’ finger and calmly focused my camera on the crowd who responded favorably by throwing up their hands and cheering.
+The music began as I lowered the mic at least a foot from Tom’s towering height.
+The rest was like being in a tunnel, a comfortable one but from this end, it’s hard to look back in and see the details.
+I don’t remember how much cheering there was, if the crowd was dancing, what I did with my face and hands but I do remember that I loved it.
 My incredibly dry mouth toward the close of the song betrayed my supposed calm but that was really the only nervousness I experienced.
-Somewhere in the middle, I spotted friends, Aaron Bloom and Megan Kendig and waved like a doofus.
-I think I managed to turn it to a dance move but I'll never know until I see it.
+Somewhere in the middle, I spotted friends and waved like a doofus.
+I think I managed to turn it to a dance move but I’ll never know.
 They made me smile.
-My vocal cords were at ease, I didn't miss the opening, and I remembered all of the words.
+My vocal cords were at ease, I didn’t miss the opening, and I remembered all of the words.
 Success.
-I'm inclined to believe that was a once in a life time experience but another part of me thinks it might not have been.
+I’m inclined to believe that was a once in a life time experience but another part of me thinks/hopes it wasn’t.

 And that was it.
 I ran off the catch my ride home, zonking out in the car after having animatedly and loudly divulged all I had seen to proud parents.